yiisoft/validator/docs/guide/conditional-validation.md

 ## `when`

 `when` provides the option to apply the rule dependent on a condition.
-It determines if the rule will be skipped.
-The function for `when` is as follows:
+A callable result determines if the rule will be skipped.
+The signature of the function is the following:

 ```php
 function (mixed $value, ValidationContext $context): bool;